tomwhartung/always_learning_codelabs/03-google_analytics-for_beginners/part_3.md

 - Click Acquisition in the left nav to compare performance of different marketing channels
   - Discover which sources give the highest quality traffic and conversions
 - Tracking code identifies: traffic medium, source, and marketing campaign name
+  - Answer to Assessment Question 4 (!!)
 - Traffic Mediums [sic]:
   - Organic: from non-paid search (google or other search engine)
   - CPC: cost per click - from paid search campaign
   - Referral: from link on another site (NOT a search engine)
   - Email: from email marketing campaign
   - (none): from "Direct" source - user typed url into browser address bar
-- Source: more information, for example:
+- Source: more information about the medium, for example:
   - Referral: source is referring site
   - Organic: source is name of search engine
 - Demo Account -> Acquisition -> All Traffic -> Source/Medium report for August, 2015 (no data??)